Author

 No swimmer has been a bigger star in the past few Olympiads than Maryland’s own Katie Ledecky.
-The 2024 Paris Olympics will be another chance for her to shine.
+The 2024 Paris Olympics are another chance for her to shine.

 Ledecky was born in Washington, D.C. and raised in Bethesda, Maryland, so she’ll draw a lot of Maryland sports betting interest at this summer’s Paris Games.
 In previous Olympics, she has won freestyle gold at 200, 400, 800 and 1500 meters.